apache/datafusion-sqlparser-rs/README.md

 ## Preserves Syntax Round Trip

-This crate allows users to recover the original SQL text (with normalized whitespace and identifier capitalization), which is useful for tools that analyze and manipulate SQL.
+This crate allows users to recover the original SQL text (with normalized whitespace and keyword capitalization), which is useful for tools that analyze and manipulate SQL.

 This means that other than whitespace and the capitalization of keywords, the